-Within each tier, owner occupied households with a household member that is disabled or has access or functional needs are given priority.
+Within each tier, owner occupied households with a household member with a disability or has access or functional needs are given priority.
 HCD also took into consideration the SoVI analysis, which identified several of the counties with high ratings primarily for increased elderly and disabled populations.